manuel-morales-a/manuel-morales-a.github.io/README.md

 ## Publications

 - **2023**
-  Hide and seek: how PDFs can conceal New Physics, in collaboration with E. Hammou, Z. Kassabov, M. Madigan, L. Mantani, M. L. Mangano, J. Moore, and M. Ubiali.
+  **Hide and seek: how PDFs can conceal New Physics**, in collaboration with (authors in alphabetical order, convention in high energy physics) E. Hammou, Z. Kassabov, M. Madigan, L. Mantani, M. L. Mangano, J. Moore, and M. Ubiali.
   [INSPIREHEP](https://inspirehep.net/literature/2678787)

 - **2023**
-  The top quark legacy of the LHC Run II for PDF and SMEFT analyses, in collaboration with Z. Kassabov, M. Madigan, L. Mantani, J. Moore, J. Rojo, and M. Ubiali.
+  **The top quark legacy of the LHC Run II for PDF and SMEFT analyses**, in collaboration with (authors in alphabetical order, convention in high energy physics) Z. Kassabov, M. Madigan, L. Mantani, J. Moore, J. Rojo, and M. Ubiali.
   [INSPIREHEP](https://inspirehep.net/literature/2641515)

 - **2020**
-  Covariant multipole expansion of local currents for massive states of any spin, in collaboration with S. Cotogno, C. Lorcé, and P. Lowdon.
+  **Covariant multipole expansion of local currents for massive states of any spin**, in collaboration with (authors in alphabetical order, convention in high energy physics) S. Cotogno, C. Lorcé, and P. Lowdon.
   [INSPIREHEP](http://inspirehep.net/record/1771524)

 ---